ebeninca/fip16/README.md

 - UEFA Euro Qualifiers entire reworked, all nations playing and playoffs at the end
 - FIFA WC Starting in 2022 with Playoff round
 - ConcaChampions with 12 teams (Canada + Costa Rica) now working
-- Copa Libertadores expanded to 32 teams
+- Copa Libertadores expanded to 32 teams with playoff round
 - AFC Champions League expanded to 24 teams using Rest of the world (China,Japan,UAE,India), 6 groups + Round of 16
 - Fixed TBD error: FIFA CWC G3: Winner Saudi/RSL + Special Teams Hosts (Japan, Marrocos, UAE) + Stadiums